 It took U.S. regulators over three decades to make a real difference in medical content the first time.
 A century later, we cannot afford to wait that long.
 And we can use many less politicized tools than Section 230 to create lasting change.

-Heidi Tworek is an assistant professor at the University of British Columbia and a non-resident fellow at the German Marshall Fund of the United States.
+Heidi Tworek is an associate professor at the University of British Columbia and a non-resident fellow at the German Marshall Fund of the United States.

 Google, the parent company of YouTube, provides financial support to the Brookings Institution, a nonprofit organization devoted to rigorous, independent, in-depth public policy research.